Dhyan Sreenivasan

-Dhyan Sreenivasan (born 20 December 1988), is an Indian actor, film director, screenwriter and producer recognized for his films in the Malayalam cinema.
+Dhyan Sreenivasan (born 20 December 1988) is an Indian actor, film director, screenwriter and producer recognized for his films in the Malayalam cinema.
 He made his acting debut with Thira (2013), directed by his elder brother Vineeth Sreenivasan.
 He made his directorial debut with Love Action Drama (2019).

 Early life

-Dhyan Sreenivasan was born on 20 December 1988.
-He is the younger son of noted actor, director and screenwriter Sreenivasan, and younger brother of actor and director, Vineeth Sreenivasan who also works in Malayalam films.
+Dhyan Sreenivasan was born on 20th of December 1988.
+He is the younger son of the late actor, director, and screenwriter Sreenivasan and the younger brother of actor and director Vineeth Sreenivasan, who also works in Malayalam films.

 Career

 Dhyan debuted in 2013, with the Malayalam film Thira directed by his brother.
 In the film, he played a supporting role along with two-time National Award winning actress Shobana.
 His performance in the film was generally well received by critics and the audience.
 He made his directorial debut with Love Action Drama (2019) which was a commercial success.
 After that, his acting career was followed by a steady decline with a series of unsuccessful films except Varshangalkku Shesham (2024).